About

 Call for Papers

 We invite technical, survey, and position papers related to sustainability and NLP, as long (8 page) or short (4 page) papers (plus references and appendices) written in English and formatted according to the ACL stylesheet.
+Please submit your paper through OpenReview using the following link.

 Relevant topics: